How to ask us for information that we hold about you.

 Our entry in the public register of data controllers can be seen online on the Information Commissioner's website.

-We’re committed to being open and transparent, which is why we’re happy to share the information we’ve relied upon to reach our decision on your complaint.
-If this is the information you’d like to see, then you’ll need to speak to the person who is handling your complaint.
+We’re committed to being open and transparent, which is why we’re happy to share the information we’ve relied upon to reach our decision on your complaint without the need to make a formal request for information.
+Examples of what may be shared, could include a copy of the terms and conditions of a policy which outlines whether a business has acted fairly in declining a claim, or a screenshot which demonstrates how much is outstanding on an overdraft.
+If this is the type of information you’d like to see, then you’ll need to speak to the person who is handling your complaint.
+You should let them know if you want to see a specific document.
 They’ll have given you their contact details so you can get in touch.

 To make sure we’re sending the information to the right person, we may need to see proof of identify and proof of address.